The historic, Heritage Listed 1875 Hobsonville Church & Settlers' Cemetery is at 1 Scott Road, Hobsonville, Auckland.

 - There is a padlocked bollard at the Red Entrance Gates to stop cars from driving into the grounds.

-- The two graveyard entrance gates, one on Scott Road and one on Clark Road, are padlocked, and are used by our gravediggers.
+- The two graveyard entrance gates, one on Scott Road and one on Clark Road, are padlocked, and are used by our gravediggers and lawnmowers.

 - Dogs are not permitted in the graveyard.